arthurwelle/codehover/README.md

 ```

-Finally call the created object into the HTML using htmltool::HMTL().
+Finally call the created object into the HTML using <a href="https://github.com/rstudio/htmltools">htmltool</a>::HMTL().

 ```{r, echo=TRUE}
 htmltools::HTML(result)
 ```

 ![](Example.gif)